Duran914/test-framework/README.md

 ```Python
 get_cookie("USI_session")
 ```
-* Accepts a string of a cookie name.
+* Accepts a single string argument of a cookie name.

 #